-Simply fill in the form below the vessel or a yacht charter that suits you needs and send your inquiry.
+Simply fill in the form below a selected yacht charter that suits you needs and send us your inquiry.
 We will answer as quickly as possible and prepare a suitable offer.
-Or you can write us your yacht preferences in the general inquiry.

 Due to charter conditions (unless is arranged differently in you boarding pass) your check in starts on Saturday from 15:00, disembarkation at the same spot the next Saturday before 09:00.
 Please notice, that is advisable to appoint your check out time with the charter staff.

 It is also expected to return the yacht fully charged with fuel until Friday evening due to underwater inspection.